 I would say that compared to other musicals I’ve seen, Rock of Ages had quite a basic storyline and a pretty simple set, but that’s all part of the show!
 Lonny makes reference to the uncomplexity of the story and there’s plenty of jokes about the set including little ride-on motorbikes and cut out palm trees.

 What makes this show fantastic is the cast, the singing and of course- the soundtrack!
+The cast are all stars, their voices are fantastic!
+Kevin Clifton from BBC1’s Strictly Come Dancing plays Stacee Jaxx and he gives a great performance.

 The part of the show that had everyone stood up and dancing in the aisles is the soundtrack!
 The massive 80’s hits that the whole musical is set against.
 Journeys Don’t Stop Believing was sang towards the end, getting the audience up on their feet, clapping and singing along.
 Other massive hits includes Built This City, I Want To Know What Love Is and The FINAL Countdown.